cjswart/puppet-quest-guide/quests/conditional_statements.md

 You can wrap a package resource in an `if` statement to tell your class to only manage the resource if the `$sinatra_server` variable is `thin` or `mongrel`.
+Note: You have to remove thin packages from the package array earlier defined

 Both of these servers are available as gems, so you will use the `gem` provider for the package.